oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > languages are needed by developers.*

-A JADN schema, expressed as JSON data, can be read by applications and either interpreted as "byte code" to validate and ingest application data on the fly, or used to generate static code.
+A JADN schema, expressed as JSON data, can be read by applications and either interpreted as "byte code" to validate and ingest application data on the fly, or used to generate static code that performs these tasks.

 * Debugging Support